just-jeb/angular-builders/packages/custom-webpack/README.md

 # Custom webpack config object
 This object defines your custom webpack configuration.
 It is defined by the following properties:
  - `path`: path to the extra webpack configuration, defaults to `webpack.config.js`.
-    Notice that this configuration shall contain only modifications and additions, you don't have to specify the whole webpack confgiuration.
+    Notice that this configuration shall contain only modifications and additions, you don't have to specify the whole webpack configuration.
     Thus, if you'd like to add some options to `style-loader` (which already there because of default Angular configuration), you only have to specify this part of the loader:

         {